 Algorithms / KPIs

-What is represented in the Dashboard depends on the KPIs that you have chosen.
+What is Business Intelligence KPIs?
+How Business Intelligence KPIs can be represented in the Dashboard depends on the KPIs that you have chosen.
 You should carefully consider what is important for your company to capture; and how to structure your data.

 KPIs for freight might include: